 The Kuilei Outreach Program is a college transition pathway program that strives to promote cooperative, successful connections, transitions and educational experiences for students who choose to continue their education at Kapi‘olani Community College.

-TRIO assists disadvantaged students in their academic trajectory toward graduation at Kapi‘olani Community College (KapCC) and in the optional pursuit of advanced degrees.
-The TRIO program at KapCC is funded by the U.S. Department of Education and serves low income, first-generation college students with a documented disability.
+TRIO Student Support Services assists disadvantaged students in their academic trajectory toward graduation at Kapi‘olani Community College (KapCC) and in the optional pursuit of advanced degrees.
+The TRIO program at KapCC is funded by the U.S. Department of Education and serves low-income, first-generation college students with documented disabilities.